Atharv1136/Atharv1136/README.md

 # Hi there, I'm Atharv Ananda Bhosale 👋

 I'm a Computer Science student at PK Technical Campus, pursuing my BE degree.
 I have a passion for programming, cybersecurity, and exploring the latest tech trends.
-I'm constantly learning and building projects to enhance my skills.
+I'm constantly learning and building projects to enhance my skills..

 ## 🌱 I’m currently learning:
 - Data Structures & Algorithms